blestdata/nnfs/Chapter2/Self_notes_Chapter_2.md

 A __vector__ in math is what we call a list in Python or a 1-dimensional array in NumPy.
 A __dot product__ of two vectors is a sum of products of consecutive vector elements.
 Both vectors must be of the same size (have an equal number of elements).

+A matrice with dimension of 1 horizontally is a **column vector** and same vertically is a **row vector**.
+And a dot product of two vectors equals a matrix product of a row and column vector.
+**Transpose** interchanges rows and columns.

 # First Neurons